Green-Chan/ISP-RAS-C-C-programming-course/hw02_sorting_poems/README.md

 * To put lines back to the original order.

-These three versions of the poem write to the output file.
+These three versions of the poem write to the output files.

 Sort the files with QuickSort.

-My program works with UTF-16 encoded files.
-With other files it could behave in unexpected way.
+My program works only with UTF-16 encoded files with byte order mask in the beginning of the file and the same endianness as the program is.

 ## Getting Started